 As a leading provider of ladder testing and ladders risk assessment, Workplace Access & Safety not only provide the inspections you need but offer advice on keeping all aspects of your business safe – especially for those working at heights.

-Stay on the Right Side of the Law
+Our Ladders Risk Assessment – Stay on the Right Side of the Law

 According to SafeWork Australia, falls are one of the leading causes of death and serious injuries in Australian workplaces.
 For this reason, employers should ensure that adequate safety measures are in place where there is a risk of a fall.
 This includes the use of ladders.
 National fall prevention regulations and the National Code of Practice for Managing the Risk of Falls at Workplaces require that ladders, both fixed and portable, must be regularly tested.
 Fixed ladders must comply with AS 1657 Fixed Platforms, walkways, stairways and ladders while portable ladders must meet the requirements of the latest editions of AS/NZS 1892 Portable Ladders to ensure that the workplace is safe.